-Median intake of: Model 1 was crude; Model 2 was adjusted for, age at baseline, gender, physical activity at baseline, family history of diabetes, total energy intake at baseline, cholesterol intake at baseline; Model 3 was additionally adjusted for body mass index at baseline.
+Median intake of: Model 1 was crude; Model 2 was adjusted for, age at baseline, gender, physical activity at baseline, family history of diabetes, total energy intake at baseline, and cholesterol intake at baseline; Model 3 was additionally adjusted for body mass index at baseline.
+CI: Confidence interval.